San Felipe de Barajas Castle, a fundamental part of Cartagena de Indias

 The San Felipe de Barajas Castle played a crucial role in the defense of Cartagena de Indias during several attacks and invasions.
 One of the most notable episodes occurred in 1741, when the city was attacked by a powerful British fleet under the command of Admiral Edward Vernon.
 This siege, known as the Battle of Cartagena de Indias, was one of the most significant confrontations of the 18th century in the Caribbean.

 The British fleet, consisting of 186 ships and more than 27,000 men, attempted to take the city as part of the War of the Seat.
-However, the defense of Cartagena was led by the Spanish commander Blas de Lezo, a veteran marine known for his bravery and cunning.
+However, the defense of Cartagena was led by the Spanish commander Blas de Lezo, a veteran marine known for his bravery and cunning mind.
 Despite being at a numerical and resource disadvantage, the Spanish forces and the city's defenders, with the crucial support of Castillo San Felipe, managed to repel the British attack.
 The victory in this battle was a testament to the strategic importance and solidity of the fortress.

 Structure and Design of the Castle